-The ELM Neuron: An Efficient and Expressive Cortical Neuron Model Can Solve Long-Horizon Tasks
+The ELM Neuron: An Expressive and Efficient Cortical Neuron Model Can Solve Long-Horizon Tasks

-With the aim to explore the computational implications of leaky memory units and nonlinear dendritic processing, we introduce the Expressive Leaky Memory (ELM) neuron model, a biologically inspired phenomenological model of a cortical neuron.
-Remarkably, by exploiting a few such slowly decaying memory-like hidden states and two-layered nonlinear integration of synaptic input, our ELM neuron can accurately match the aforementioned input-output relationship with under ten-thousand trainable parameters.
+Biological cortical neurons are remarkably sophisticated computational devices, temporally integrating their vast synaptic input over an intricate dendritic tree, subject to complex, nonlinearly interacting internal biological processes.
+With the aim to explore the computational implications of leaky memory units and nonlinear dendritic processing, the Expressive Leaky Memory (ELM) neuron model was introduced as a biologically inspired phenomenological model of a cortical neuron.
+Remarkably, by exploiting a few slowly decaying memory-like hidden states and two-layered nonlinear integration of synaptic input, the ELM neuron can accurately match biophysical input-output relationships with under ten thousand trainable parameters.

 About the Speakers